calebjmatthews/endless-desert/concept.md

   [ ] Simplify trading partner options
   [ ] Add one new early trading partner
   [ ] Add animations to memos
-  [ ] Increase # of traders research
+  [ ] Trader conversations
-  [ ] Traders to use a mix of exact, tag, subcategory specificities [ ] Tag and subcategory specificities have a worse rate of return [ ] Glassware to use cloth subcategory as an ingredient [ ] Storing an occupied house kicks out the leader
+  [ ] Glassware to use cloth subcategory as an ingredient [ ] Storing an occupied house kicks out the leader
   [ ] Fortuity should grant ore, equipment, food
   [ ] Fix for stuck without sand before trading unlocked [ ] Hide recipes missing ingredients
   [ ] Max analysis increases with items studied
-  [ ] Maximum trade quantity applies both ways
-  [ ] Make trading party type selection less random
-  [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt
+  [ ] Dark bricks to use trade sand, red bricks to use rust ore, blue bricks to use salt [ ] Store memo and conversation state in reducer

 ## Commands
 ### Delete all records from all tables: